Free Lunch for Gait Recognition: A Novel Relation Descriptor: Introduction

 \section{Introduction}

-Gait recognition aims at identifying people at a long distance by their unique walking patterns\cite{survey}.
+Gait recognition aims at identifying people at a long distance by their unique walking patterns \cite{survey}.
 As an identification task in vision, the essential goal of it is to learn the distinctive and invariant representations from the physical and behavioral human walking characteristics.
-With the boom of deep learning, gait recognition has achieved great progress\cite{gaitgan,geinet,gaitpart,gaitset,opengait}, yielding impressive results on public datasets.
+With the boom of deep learning, gait recognition has achieved significant progress \cite{gaitgan,geinet,gaitpart,gaitset,opengait,wang2023causal}, yielding impressive results on public datasets.

-Reappraising an established pipeline of gait recognition\cite{GLN,GaitGL,opengait,dygait}, prior work typically involves a \textit{feature extractor} for obtaining unique gait features of individual walking sequences and usually utilizes a \textit{classifier} \cite{bnneck} for accurate identity classification.
-In common practice, since test identities are unseen at the training stage, the classifier for training set classification loses its significance for test identities and is usually discarded at the inference stage.
-However, the classifier occupies the majority of the network's weights especially when the number of training classes is large, for example, 92.1\% and 75.1\% of total weights in GaitBase \cite{opengait} on GREW \cite{GREW} and OUMVLP \cite{OUMVLP}, respectively.
-Thus, a natural question would arise: \textit{whether the well-trained weights in classifiers for the training set are really useless for inference?}
+Reappraising an established pipeline of gait recognition \cite{GLN,GaitGL,opengait,dygait}, it typically involves a \textit{feature extractor} for obtaining unique gait features of individual walking sequences and usually utilizes a \textit{classifier} \cite{bnneck} for accurate identity classification.
+In common practice, the output embedding of the feature extractor is used for the test, while the classifier is usually discarded since testing and training identities are different.
+However, the classifier usually occupies the majority of the network's weights, especially when the number of training classes is large, for example, 92.1\% and 75.1\% of total weights in GaitBase \cite{opengait} on GREW \cite{GREW} and OUMVLP \cite{OUMVLP}, respectively.
+Thus, a natural question arises: \textit{whether the well-trained weights in classifiers are really useless for inference?}